Supporting climate action in the agricultural sector

 Mitigation is becoming an increasingly important aspect to consider for the agricultural sector.

-As a tool to implement mitigation requirements in the agricultural sector, GERICS is developing a Soil Carbon App that delivers land surface and climate data for Germany for future time periods, focusing on effects of land management methods on carbon storage in agricultural soils.
+As a tool to implement mitigation requirements in the agricultural sector, GERICS has developed a Soil Carbon App that delivers land surface and climate data for Germany for future time periods.
+The app will focus on the effects of land management methods on carbon storage in agricultural soils.

-This tool is being developed together with partners from Research Centre Jülich as part of the “Net-Zero-2050” project, the Cluster 1 of the “Helmholtz Climate Initiative” (HI-CAM), which is an interdisciplinary project that supports Germany on its way to achieving CO2 –neutrality before 2050, jointly by GERICS and several project partners.
+This tool was developed together with partners from Research Centre Jülich as part of the “Net-Zero-2050” project, Cluster 1 of the “Helmholtz Climate Initiative” (HI-CAM), which was an interdisciplinary project aiming to support Germany on its way to achieving CO2 –neutrality before 2050, jointly by GERICS and several project partners.

-The Soil Carbon App will be unique in providing local information on the potential for carbon sequestration for different land management options under changing climatic conditions.
-This information is of interest for two main target groups: Decision makers in political and administrative entities and crop farmers willing to contribute to climate mitigation.
+The Soil Carbon App is unique in providing local information on the potential for carbon sequestration for different land management options under changing climatic conditions.
+This information is of interest to two main target groups: Decision makers in political and administrative entities and crop farmers willing to contribute to climate mitigation.

-The users will have the option to select from different land management methods, including, for instance, changes in crop rotations or the cultivation of cover crops.
+The users have the option to select from different agricultural methods, including, for instance, changes in crop rotations or the cultivation of cover crops.
 Such methods have the potential to increase the amount of organic material in the soil and thus support climate mitigation.

-The methods’ carbon sequestration potentials are tightly related to the climate conditions, as is the applicability of those land management options; thus, they may need to be adapted to changing climatic conditions.
+The methods’ carbon sequestration potentials and the applicability of those agricultural methods are tightly related to climate conditions; thus, they may need to be adapted to changing climatic conditions.

 The app takes this into account, through the use of future climate projections.